srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 #### Task 1: Add Code To Use Device Twins To Synchronize Device Properties

-1. Return to the Visual Studio Code instance that is running the **cheesecaveoperator** back-end app.
+1. Return to the Visual Studio Code instance that is running the **CheeseCaveOperator** back-end app.

 1. If the app is still running, place input focus on the terminal and press **CTRL+C** to exit the app.